nikogura/nikogura.com/IAM-Beyond_AWS.md

     Them: "We don't know how."

     Me: "I aught to be able to make that happen.
-It's just packets."
+It's just packets after all.
+They go where they're told."

 So I did.
 Here's how.